jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	```

 2. Preview your map in a browser to view your changes.
-3. For now, one uses the light background and one uses the dark background, so you can see the swipe in action.
+3. So you can see the swipe in action, one uses the light background and one uses the dark background.
 Since we want the swipe to look seamless, change the style of the renterMap to also use `dark-v10`

 <p align="center">